Service Charges and other issues

 In many cases the aim of a scheme will be to ensure that the appearance and quality of the area as a whole is kept to the same standard.
 However, a scheme can also provide for the upkeep of communal gardens or other common or shared facilities or areas.
 In this case it may permit the recovery of certain charges.

 Charges made under a scheme can be challenged in a similar way to service charges.
 An application can be made to a LVT to vary the scheme itself on the grounds that a charge under the scheme is unreasonable or that any formula for the calculation of the charge is unreasonable.
 An application can also be made to an LVT to determine whether or not a charge is payable, and, if so, by whom and to whom it is payable; the amount that is payable; the date that it is payable and the manner in which it is payable.

-However, an application cannot be made to the LVT where the charge has been agreed or admitted by the leaseholder' has been or is to be referred to arbitration pursuant to a post-dispute arbitration agreement; or has already been determined by a court, or determined by a tribunal pursuant to a post-dispute arbitration agreement.
+However, an application cannot be made to the LVT where the charge has been agreed or admitted by the leaseholder' has been or is to be referred to arbitration pursuant to a post-dispute arbitration agreement; or has already been determined by an Arbitral Tribunal pursuant to a post-dispute arbitration agreement.

 A tenants' association is a group of tenants (normally leaseholders) who hold houses or flats on leases/tenancies from the same landlord on similar terms, which contain provisions for the payment of service charges etc. A Recognised Tenants' Association is one where the members have come together to represent their common interests so that the association can act on the tenants' behalf, and which has been recognised for the purposes of section 29 of the Landlord and Tenant Act 1985.
 An association is recognised either by notice in writing from the landlord to the secretary of the association, or by application to a Rent Assessment Panel.
 There are five Rent Assessment Panels and their addresses can be found in the Useful Addresses section.